 - Sanborn Fire Insurance Maps for the City of Lafayette and selected other Louisiana Cities

-The Jefferson Street Branch of the Lafayette Public Library has a microfilm reader that gives patrons the ability to access the library’s microfilm holdings.
-This new reader has zoom-in and focus features to aid patrons reading microfilm documents.
-Additionally, this reader is connected to the library’s print management system giving patrons the ability to make copies of the documents they are viewing.
+The Main Library has a microfilm reader that gives patrons the ability to access the library’s microfilm holdings.
+This reader has zoom-in and focus features to aid patrons reading microfilm documents.
+Additionally, this reader enables patrons to print copies of the documents they are viewing.

 Requests may be made for items owned by other repositories for use at the Lafayette Public Library.
 Please visit our Interlibrary Loan Page or call 261-5787 for more information.